noseka1/kubectl-debugpod/README.md

-# Attach troubleshooting tools to running Kubernetes/OpenShift pods
+# Attach troubleshooting tools to running Kubernetes and OpenShift pods